madwire-media/sails-generate-forestay/README.md

 # sails-generate-forestay

+Built and tested as of SailsJS version 1.01

 Build dynamic user interfaces quickly and easily!
 Use the `forestay` generator to scaffold complete CRUD interfaces using just your SailsJS model attributes.